jujulcrane/language-partner/Milstein Project Bluetooth/README.md

 # Talking Tanuki - Bluetooth Speaker Version

-This is the **currently deployed** firmware on your ESP32 device.
-It's a simple Bluetooth A2DP audio receiver that turns your ESP32 into a wireless speaker.
+This is the **currently deployed** firmware on the ESP32 device.
+It's a simple Bluetooth A2DP audio receiver that turns our ESP32 into a wireless speaker.

 ## 🎯 What This Does